pixeltris/YgoMaster/Docs/FileLoadError.md

 - There should be two folders in `/LocalSave/`; one with a bunch of random letters, and one called `00000000`.
 - Delete the contents of the `00000000` folder, and copy the contents of the random letters folder into the `00000000` folder.

-## Still doesn't work?
+## Note

-Feel free to [create a new issue](https://github.com/pixeltris/YgoMaster/issues/new).
-However, please state you followed all of these instructions or the issue will be closed with a link to these instructions.
+Support is not provided beyond these instructions as these are the only known ways of fixing these issues.